ArlagaddaHepseeba-git/ZomatoProject/README.md

  # Containerizing the Zomato App using Docker by implementing CI/CD tool Jenkins 🚀
  ## Project Overview
-In this project, we use Jenkins to build a CI/CD pipeline.
-This pipeline connects tools like Docker, Trivy, SonarQube, and OWASP Dependency Check all together.
-These tools help us check the code quality and find  any security problems before we deploy the application.
+This project uses Jenkins to create an automated pipeline.
+It connects tools like Docker, Trivy, SonarQube, and OWASP to check for security issues and code quality.
+This helps us deliver safe and reliable software
 ## Project Architecture
 <img width="2240" height="1260" alt="image" src="https://github.com/user-attachments/assets/e011e96c-570a-4dde-969f-080393016058" />
 ## Tools and Technologies Used
-Tool  	 Purpose
+**Tool**  	              **Purpose**
-AWS EC2	Cloud server to host everything
-GitHub 	Store the source code
+AWS EC2	               Cloud server to host everything GitHub 	               Store the source code
 Jenkins 	              CI/CD automation tool
 SonarQube	             Check code quality
-Node.js 	 Run and build the React application OWASPDependencyCheck 	Scan for vulnerable libraries Docker 	 Containerize and deploy the app
-Trivy 	 Scan files and Docker images for security issues DockerHub 	Store the Docker image
+Node.js 	             Run and build the React application OWASPDependencyCheck 	Scan for vulnerable libraries Docker 	              Containerize and deploy the app Trivy 	               Scan files and Docker images for security issues DockerHub 	           Store the Docker image

 ### Step 1: Launch AWS EC2 Instance
 I launched an EC2 instance on AWS to host the entire DevOps toolchain and application.